radius-project/radius/docs/content/tutorial/dapr-microservices.md

 }
 ```

 What you've added here defines a *service* called `web` and with the kind `http`.
 Services in Radius are logical connection-points.
-It's a way that one instance can expose functionality for components of the application to bind to.
+It's a way that one component can expose functionality for components of the application to bind to.
 In this case you've defined an HTTP service that others can use to find the URL of `nodeapp` and sent it HTTP traffic.
 There is nothing special about the name `web`, it is just an identifier used for the name of the service.

 {{% alert title="💡 HTTP services" color="primary" %}}
-HTTP services in Radius are *internal*, meaning that they are not exposed to internet traffic.
+HTTP services in Radius are *internal*, meaning that they are not exposed to internet traffic by default.
 {{% /alert %}}

 {{% alert title="💡 Ports" color="primary" %}}